-We recorded compensation expense, net of capitalization, related to these LTIP programs of approximately \$12.4 million and \$13.6 million for the six months ended June 30, 2015 and 2014, respectively.
+We recorded compensation expense, net of capitalization, related to these LTIP programs of approximately \$18.6 million and \$20.3 million for the nine months ended September 30, 2015 and 2014, respectively.

 Restricted Stock.
 The Compensation Committee awarded 1,989 and 58,083 shares of restricted stock to employees on February 26, 2015 and April 1, 2015, respectively, under the Plan, at a fair market value of \$187.14 per share and \$197.99 per share, respectively.
-On May 14, 2015, our non-employee Directors were awarded an aggregate of 3,323 shares of restricted stock under the Plan at a fair market value of \$184.76 per share.
+On May 14, 2015 and July 22, 2015, our non-employee Directors were awarded an aggregate of 3,323 and 3,384 shares of restricted stock, respectively, under the Plan at a fair market value of \$184.76 per share and \$182.38 per share, respectively.
+These shares represent a portion of the compensation we pay our non-employee Directors, and all of the shares have been placed in a non-employee Director deferred compensation account maintained by Simon.
 The grant date fair value of the employee restricted stock awards is being recognized as expense over the three-year vesting service period.
 The grant date fair value of the Director restricted stock awards is being recognized as expense over the one-year vesting service period.